gicodes/afro-fashion/README.md

 - CartProvider is nested under CategoriesProvider and uses her context for our app data UI.
 - CategoriesProvider is nested under UserProvider and uses her context for user-session-log.
 - UserProvider is nested under BrowserRouter and uses her memory to navigate the entire app.
+- BrowserRouter is rendered by React.StrictMode- StrictMode wraps and sets the component tree.

 ## Component Structure